UPDATE:

 Language Development

-• Understands an increasing number and variety of words for objects, for actions, and to describe things
+• Understands an increasing number and variety of words for objects, actions, and ways to describe things

 • Performs up to three-step directions